TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 After a week of full dose Ibuprofen I decided to switch to taking them on demand.
 Things gradually deteriorated over the next two days with an increase in tenderness and no further improvements to range of motion.
 I started regular Ibuprofen again but it didn't seem to make any difference.

+# Reset

-I determined my maximum range of motion by stopping when I felt pain.
-I realized that the pain is due to muscles around the shoulder spasming rather than the shoulder itself.
+I determine my maximum range of motion by stopping when I feel pain.
+I found that I can move much further if I lift my left arm using my right.
+The pain that's stopping me is due to muscles around the shoulder spasming under load.

-I went back to the physio and messaged the GP via the NHS app to ask for another Naproxen prescription.
+Time to reset what I'm doing.
+I booked another physio appointment for two days later.
+I also messaged the GP via the NHS app to ask for another Naproxen prescription.
+The prescription came through the same day.

-* Prescription came through same day.
-Got a Physio appointment for a couple of days later.
-* Physio said that latest research showed gentle movement as effective, or more effective, than pushing to limits.
-Move within comfortable range, little and often.
-Also start simple resistance work to try to build muscles around shoulder back up.
-Pushing gently against a wall for a few seconds in each direction.
-Will naturally find that you start doing more as shoulder improves.
+The physio told me that the latest research shows gentle movement to be as effective, or more effective, than pushing to limits.
+Move within the comfortable range, little and often.
+Use supported lifts to move further as long as it's still comfortable.
+Finally, start simple resistance work to try to build the muscles around the shoulder back up.
+For example, pushing gently against a wall for a few seconds in each direction.

-* Seems to be working.
-Taking two Naprozen a day, morning and evening.
-Each dose effective for up to 12 hours.
-Following the exercise regime.
-Am finding that I use my bad arm more often, without really thinking about it.
-I can reach my face, cut up food for myself, even type again.
+It seems to be working.
+I'm taking one Naproxen in the morning, with another in the evening if I need it.
+Each dose is effective for up to 12 hours.
+I'm following the exercise regime.
+I'm finding that I use my left arm more often, without really thinking about it.
+I can reach my face, cut up food for myself, even type for a few minutes at a time.
 Sometimes I try to do something and it doesn't work but so far without any setbacks.

-* Range of movement improving everywhere apart from out to the side.
-There still limited to at most 30 degrees, and more like 15 comfortably.
+My range of movement is improving everywhere.
+Swinging front and back works best.
+I can swing forwards over 90 degrees with assistance.
+Worst is out to the side.
+There I'm still limited to at most 45 degrees with assistance, and more like 20 degrees without.
+All my exercise comes from walking, so far up to two hours at a time.

+# Blogging

+# Prognosis